statengeneraal/laws-markdown/README.md

 Every law in this repository is tucked away in a folder structure that has been based on the kind of law, its shortest name, and its unique identifier.
 I have done this because I don't want to dump 30,000+ files in a single folder with opaque filenames, but rather give them a semantically charged path.
 I have made sure that the names are Windows-safe (e.g., less than 260 characters without illegal characters).
 Find the path to a certain BWB ID using the daily-generated [`index.json`](index.json), which contains metadata on the laws in the repository.

 Every commit that has a message formatted as `YYYY-MM-DD` is guaranteed to only contain the document changes corresponding to that date.
-Note that these changes are assumed to be a proxy for legislative changes, but also occur when additional metadata is added to a document (for instance, references are made explicit).
-Also, it is based on the 'date last modified' field provided by the government metadata.
-This modification date is not necessarily the date on which a change is actually *in effect*.
+Note that these dates are based on the 'date last modified' field provided by the  government CRM.
+They are assumed to be a proxy for legislative changes, but do not necessarily correspond to official legislative modifications (for instance, fixing a typo), or to the date on which a change is actually *in effect*.
 Beware.

 Every commit that has a message that reads `index YYYY-MM-DD` is guaranteed to contain only the update of the [index.json](index.json) file of that day.